biopython/biopython.github.io/wiki/ABI_traces.md

 Problem
 -------

 ABI trace files can be useful to inspect.
 While there are ready-made solutions available, you may find yourself in a place where you need to write your own code to programmatically interact with the traces.
-BioPython allows us to do so.
+Biopython allows us to do so.

 Solution
 --------